 When a team utilises the Substitute Rule or Player Short Rule during a mixed game, the replacement must be a player of the same sex.

 BY RULE 7 - Equipment

-All mixed games will be played using indoor cricket bats approved by the duty manager.
+All mixed games will be played using indoor cricket bats approved by NZIC.